 This week I have decided to cover a myth that is near and dear to my heart, the idea that by becoming a vegetarian you can help to feed the hungry.
 This myth comes to be because of the assumption that eating less meat (especially beef) would free up land to grow crops on, in theory these crops could more easily be transported, and are often what is lacking in diets of people below the poverty line people.
 Like the other myths I have busted this is also false.

-One of our pastures that is too sandy
+One of our pastures that is too sandy to grow other crops on |

 I have mentioned before that cattle are essentially living machines that turn products that are unusable to people into high quality protein.
 There is very little in a cows diet that competes with that in a human diet, even the grain they eat is a poorer quality than what we can use.
 Especially in western Canada most cattle are raised on land that is unusable for growing crops (by being too salty, too rocky, too dry etc.) If this land were to be turned into crop land there would not be an increase in production.
 In fact this land would grow very poor crops that could not be used for human consumption.
 On top of that a valuable source of protein would be lost to the world.